Office of Equal Opportunity

 Office of Equal Opportunity (OEO)

 The OEO provides a number of resources to UH Hilo employee and student communities and engages in a variety of tasks to promote diversity, equity and inclusion across our learning and working environments.
-These include live and web based diversity and compliance trainings, skills workshops, confidential advocacy, analysis of data and implementation of an annual affirmative action plan, search committee briefings, provision of resources for diverse recruitment, employee disability accommodations, formal and informal investigations and resolution of complaints.
+These include live and web based compliance trainings, skills workshops, confidential advocacy, employee disability accommodations, formal and informal investigations and resolution of complaints.

 The OEO is a resource for all employees and students.
 We encourage you to review this website to better understand who we are and the role we play for the UH Hilo community.